-This series of article begins by focussing on two key hypotheses.
-The first hypothesis is that there is the need for greater popularity of science lessons, or science teaching, in school.
-(Note: This is not considered to be the same as raising the popularity of science in society - there is evidence that whereas the popularity of science can be quite high, school science teaching has the unenviable label of being unpopular).
+Last month two hypotheses was put forward; that there is the need for greater -

-The second hypothesis is that there is the need for greater relevance of science teaching in school and this need is particularly focussed on science teaching in the compulsory years of secondary school.
+- 1. popularity of science lessons, or science teaching, in school.
+(Note: This is not considered to be the same as raising the popularity of science in society there is evidence that whereas the popularity of science can be quite high, school science teaching has the unenviable label of being unpopular). - 2. relevance of science teaching in school and this need is particularly focussed on science teaching in the compulsory years of secondary school.